efbar/kube-meshy-istio/README.md

 $ echo "<CONTAINER_IP_ADDR> minimal.external.kind.org" | sudo tee -a /etc/hosts
 ```

-We can also avoid this adding a static IP address to the `ServiceEntry`:
+We can also avoid this by adding a static IP address to the `ServiceEntry`:

 ```yaml
   hosts: